comdex-official/docs/docs/cdp_Messages.md

 Resulting Changes:

-1. Collateral taken from owner and sent to cdp module account.
+1. Collateral is taken from the owner and sent to the CDP module account.
-2. The depositor's Deposit Collateral struct is updated or a new one created.
+2. The depositor's Deposit Collateral struct is updated, or a new one created.

 #WithdrawCollateral